LearnOnDemandSystems/docs/lod/tags.md

 1. **Organization**: Select the **Organization** that will manage the tag.

     >[!note] The tag may still be used by other organizations.
-The organization selected during this step is the organiziation that has the ability to manage the tag.
+The organization selected during this step is the organization that has the ability to manage the tag.

 1. **Display Type**: Select the **Display Type**.

     - **Single Value**: This should be used when the name of a tag only has one value.
         - Example: a tag is configured with Operating system as the name, and Windows 10 as the value.
 The tag would display as: `Operating System: Microsoft Windows 10`.

-    - **Multiple Value**:This should be used then the Name of a tag has multiple values.
+    - **Multiple Value**: This should be used then the Name of a tag has multiple values.
 When a tag with multiple values is used, two tags are added, with the same name but different values.
         - Example: a tag is configured with Operating system as the name, and Windows 10 and Windows 11 as the values.
 The tags would be displayed as: `Operating System:Windows 10` and  `Operating System:Windows 11`

 1. **Enabled**: select this to enable the tag to be used in Skillable Studio.